Face (a cappella group): History

 The idea for Face grew out of a university a cappella experience.
 Both Ben Lunstad and Joseph DiMasi had formed and performed with undergraduate a cappella groups.
 They met in grad school in 2000 at the University of Colorado in Boulder while singing with CU's In The Buff.
 Deciding that In The Buff wasn't exactly what they were looking for, Ben and DiMasi co-founded the award-winning Extreme Measures.

 The success of Extreme Measures attracted bass J Forest Kelly and the core of Face began to form.
 Once they graduated, they began seeking members to fill out Face.
 It would be two years before the group was fully formed.
 Many of the group members were found by friends of friends.
 Mark Megibow had been performing since he was 6 years old but was in the midst of a 7-year hiatus until he got the call from DiMasi asking him to audition.
 During this time, the group included John Lawrence, Michael Daehnick, and Cody Qualls.

 In 2003, Ryan Driver was introduced to the group.
 He added his voice and successful arrangements to the group as well as his longtime friend, Steven Ross.
 2004 was a big year for Face.
 Ryan Driver, called Driver by his friends and fans, took a year to tour with the east coast's Almost Recess and later that year, Joseph left the group for other endeavors.
 In addition, Jayson Throckmorton was introduced to the group by more friends of friends and has impressed his fans with his tenor.

-By 2005 the group had jelled.
+By 2005 the group had gelled.
 They saw success in the Harmony Sweepstakes A Cappella Festival as well as other competitions.
 In the years to come they competed in Colorado and California, performed for Jimmy Buffett and numerous politicians at the Bohemian Grove, provided on-stage vocal accompaniment for Ballet Nouveau Colorado's contemporary ballet production face.2.face, performed in Las Vegas, and are currently performing 80–90 times a year.